CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc/index.md

 I probably spent a couple hours reading about [what it is](https://peps.python.org/pep-0333/) and [how others use it](https://youtu.be/WqrCnVAkLIo?si=FtCHlP46cd6suH-S).

-By the end of it, I learned that I didn't want to know what it was unless I absolutely had to, and it looked like it was mostly a framework-level thing that at a framework-consumer-level I didn't have to understand.
+By the end of it, I learned that I didn't want to know what it was, and it looked like it was mostly a framework-level thing that at a framework-consumer-level I didn't have to understand.
 So I started looking for any other possible path to success.

 ### ❌ Taipy deployment instructions...? -> not especially helpful